DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 <p align="center"> <b>Fig.2 - OpenSees numerical simulation workflow</
 b> </p>

 A simple example of a liquefiable soil profile is used to demonstrate each step.
-The soil profile shown in Figure 2 includes a 5.0m loose sand underlain by a 1.0 dense soil.The loose sand is modeled using the PM4Sand constitutive model for liquefiable soils available in OpenSees.
+The soil profile shown in Figure 3 includes a 5.0m loose sand underlain by a 1.0 dense soil.The loose sand is modeled using the PM4Sand constitutive model for liquefiable soils available in OpenSees.
 The dense sand is considered linear elastic.
 The groundwter table is assumed at 2.0m making the lower 3.0m of the loose sand susceptible to liquefaction.
 The soil profile is subject to a dynamic excitation at its base.
-The site response of interest includes surface acceleration, profiles of lateral displacement, maximum shear strain, pore water pressure ratio (Ru), and peak ground acceleration (PGA).
-The model definition, analysis steps, and recorders are all contained in the N10_T3.tcl, and the input signal is in velocity.input.
-The model can be run using OpenSees in any OS framework and the files are available in this link.
+The site response of interest includes surface acceleration, profiles of lateral displacement, horizontal acceleration, maximum shear strain, and cyclic stress ratio.
+The model definition, analysis steps, and recorders are contained in the N10_T3.tcl file, and the input signal is in velocity.input.
+The model can be run using OpenSees in any OS framework.

 [//]: <![N10_T3 soil profile with liquefiable layer](img/SPschematic.png){width=50%}>
 <p align="center">
 <img src="img/SPschematic.png" alt="N10_T3 soil profile with liquefiable layer" width="200"/>
 </p>
-<p align="center"> <b>Fig.2 - N10_T3 soil profile with liquefiable layer</b> </p>
+<p align="center"> <b>Fig.3 - N10_T3 soil profile with liquefiable layer</b> </p>

 The notebook, and required scripts, are available in the [DesignSafe/community](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Jupyter%20Notebooks%20for%20Civil%20Engineering%20Courses/University_of_Washington/freeFieldJupyterPM4Sand) folder and can be executed without any modification.
-Users are invited to try it and use any parts for their respective needs.
+Users are invited to try it and use any parts of it.

 The notebook can be broken down into four main components: